Crawling technicolor: WW or NG mechanism at fixed points?

+Unlike WW-mode fixed points, it is not possible to understand this scenario from a perturbative point of view.
+Already, small-$N_f$ lattice studies have shown that the dynamics of gauge bosons and fermions with zero Lagrangian (or ``current'') masses can drive $\alpha$ while producing hadronization, a nonperturbative effect.
+These dynamical variables do not drop out of the analysis because TC hadrons are created.
+They will remain the basic variables of any nonperturbative method to show that $\alphaIR$ exists, irrespective of whether one has written down an effective low-energy theory or not.
+The effective theory will be the result, not the cause, of the existence of $\alphaIR$.

+The dynamical setting of our theory requires an analysis of the CS equations near IR fixed points in the NG mode, something that, to the best of our knowledge, has not been attempted before.
+This topic is introduced in Sec.\ \ref{NGsolutions}.

-This paper is based on an analysis in section \ref{NGsolutions} of the CS equations near IR fixed points in NG mode.
-Our main result is that conventional scaling equations are replaced by soft-dilaton theorems, which is why NG-mode scale invariance produces scale-dependent amplitudes.
-The key point is this: since most lattice investigations \cite{Appel08,Appel09,Del10,DeGrand,Has16,Appel97} assume power-law behavior of Green's functions at fixed points, they \emph{do not} exclude NG-mode fixed points occurring at small $N_f$ values \cite{CT2,Del14}.
+The main result is that conventional scaling equations are replaced by soft-dilaton theorems.
+That is why NG-mode scale invariance produces scale-dependent amplitudes.
+It reinforces a key point made above: lattice investigations of the conformal window \cite{Appel08,Appel09,Del10,DeGrand,Has16,Appel97} assume a power-law behavior for Green's functions at fixed points, so they \emph{do not} exclude NG-mode fixed points occurring at small $N_f$ values \cite{CT2,Del14}.